Sausage Lentil Soup

 How to Make Sausage Lentil Soup

-Add the garlic, bay leaf, Italian spices, and red pepper flakes if using.
-Cook for about one minute until the garlic is fragrant.
+Add garlic, Italian seasoning, bay leaf, and red pepper flakes.
+Cook for 1 minute until fragrant.

-Stir in the spinach until it wilts.
-Then taste and season well with salt and pepper.
-Serve with a nice green salad and some crusty bread.
+Stir in spinach until just wilted.
+Taste and season with salt and pepper.
+Serve hot with crusty bread or a green salad.

 Easy Pantry Swaps and Tips